darkmatter08/darkmatter08.github.io/pages/blog-rfms.md

 RFMs have two key properties.
 Firstly, they are strong generalizers; data from one robot in one environment can help the model control a different robot in a new environment.
 Secondly, they inherit [scaling laws](https://arxiv.org/pdf/2001.08361) from Transformer models.

 Therefore, RFMs 1. can control a wide variety of robots, in different environments, on diverse tasks and 2. require large and diverse data to be performant.
 This is fundamentally different from current robotics approaches, which use domain-specific software stacks trained on limited in-domain data.
 The first will create a proliferation of novel robot deployments, driving the demand for simulated evaluations, and the second will drive the adoption of simulated data.
-This will change the structure of the robotics marketplace.
+These trends will change the structure of the robotics marketplace.

 Simulation is a key partner technology of RFMs, and a startup in this highly strategic space can capture a large amount of value in the supply network for robotics.